Confession time: I am a gemstone collector. Or at least I was one for a brief period of time in my life, as a kid!

 With just a smattering of diamonds to trim this ring, the focus is completely on the gorgeous bi-color Tourmaline center stone.
 The ring could be stacked with a simple wedding band easily.
 It’s standout cut, baguette shape, and bi-color is sure to turn some heads.
 You might not think of such a unique stone when choosing your engagement ring, but give this creative twist a try on your finger and you just might change your mind.

 We can’t talk about unique stones without mentioning the lovely cintrine.
 This gemstone is a fiery mix of pale yellow to brownish orange and seems to change in the light.
 This oval shaped stone in a 14-karat yellow gold band is a perfect example of the stone’s brilliant color combination.
 Fall in love with the multifaceted beauty of this gemstone in a sweetly designed setting that is ready to stack with your favorite wedding band.

-Moonstone might not be the first gemstone you think of when deciding on rings, but that might make it the most unique option yet.
-This ring will glow as a modern answer to traditional settings.
-Complete with a chevron style diamond wedding band to finish the look.
-It’s a chic looking stone that will outshine the mainstream styles you see in the stores.
+Opal might not be the first gemstone you think of when deciding on rings, but that might make it the most unique option yet.
+This ring will stand out as a modern answer to traditional settings.
+Complete with petite diamond crown to finish the look.
+It’s a chic looking stone that will standout from the mainstream styles you see in the stores.

 Top 5 Vintage Gemstone Rings